 “It’s super close by, less than a block away, and I think it’s going to be a great space for us to get lunch and study,” Love said.
 “Some of the people in the year below us are studying there right now.”

 College sophomore Alice Zhao agreed Panera Bread will be a good study space, adding that she would use it more like a café than a restaurant.
-2019 College graduate Michael Krone, who advocated for the opening of Panera during his time as Undergraduate Assembly President, ate at the restaurant with his friends when he was visiting campus on Tuesday.
+2019 College graduate Michael Krone, who advocated for Panera's opening during his time as Undergraduate Assembly President, ate at the restaurant with his friends when he was visiting campus on Tuesday.
 The restaurant was the “nicest Panera [he’s] ever been to in [his] life," Krone said.

 Strang said the restaurant's large seating capacity will be an advantage, adding that many of the restaurant's local competitors have limited seating.
 Panera Bread is one of several new restaurants opening near Penn's campus, joining the The Halal Guys and Bonchon.

 Mattiola said community members have been “extremely welcoming and very friendly.”

 “The locals who actually live in the community have come by while we were training and told us how excited they are,” Mattoila said.